-- There were twice as many use of force incidents compared to the same period in 2023 (38 vs 19).
-The 2024 Annual Report will examine whether that trend continued and related factors and analyses. - ii.
-None of the incidents led to serious injuries. - iii.
-Twenty-five (25) of the incidents involved subjects who appeared to be mentally ill and/or impaired by alcohol or drugs and did not respond to de-escalation efforts. - iv.
-Nine (9) of the incidents involved subjects who were unhoused.8 - v.
-Two (2) of the incidents involved 16-year-old males.
+- i.
+There was a 46% increase in use of force incidents compared to 2023 (76 vs 52).
+This is discussed in Section VII of this Report. - ii.
+Sixty-five (65) or 86% involved takedowns, the lowest level of force . - iii.
+None of the incidents led to serious injuries. - iv.
+Fifty-six (56) or 74% of the incidents involved subjects who appeared to be mentally ill and/or impaired by alcohol or drugs and did not respond to de-escalation efforts. - v.
+Twenty-five (25) of the incidents involved subjects who were unhoused. - vi.
+Three (3) of the incidents involved juvenile males.
 This is a significant decrease in the trend observed in 2023, which involved nine (9) juveniles.
-The 2024 Annual Report will examine whether that trend continued and related factors and analysis.